eugeneloza/decoherence/readme_compile.txt

 ##Linux

 You need both normal and development versions of the libraries required for Castle Game Engine to run properly.
-These are: (Debian/Ubuntu package reference): libopenal1 libopenal-dev libpng libpng-dev zlib1g zlib1g-dev libvorbis libvorbis-dev libfreetype6 libfreetype6-dev libgtkglext1 libgtkglext1-dev
+These are (Debian/Ubuntu package reference): libopenal1 libopenal-dev libpng16-16 libpng-dev zlib1g zlib1g-dev libvorbis0a libvorbis-dev libfreetype6 libfreetype6-dev libgtkglext1 libgtkglext1-dev
 You will also need dev version of OpenGL drivers for your video card.
-In general case it is libgl1-mesa-dev.
+Usually it is libgl1-mesa-dev.
-Linux version of the Constructor tool requires GTK+2 (Thanks Akien for the information).
+Note: the libraries versions may change and not every library has a meta-package.

 ##Windows